 We have pretty good evidence that Louis was a lousy general, but he appears to have been a fairly good, or at least well-respected, king.
 Though he had no claim to any title in the Holy Land, he nonetheless held power based on his own personal charisma…well, that and his willingness to pay out of his own pocket to improve the fortifications at the various Crusader strongholds in the area.
 Just having him there was enough to tamp down the internal dissension that was always threatening to tear the Latin kingdoms apart.

 Lucky for Louis, the Mamluk coup caused the remaining Ayyubids in Syria to go to war with the new Mamluk rulers of Egypt, and both sides tried to bring Jerusalem into their camp.
 The Mamluks offered to cancel the rest of Louis’ ransom and to release their remaining captives, which seemed like a pretty sweet deal, so in 1252 Louis and the Crusaders allied with the Mamluks.
 This gave him wide latitude to rebuild fortifications in places like Jaffa, Saida, and Acre.
 It’s very possible that the Latin kingdoms, the last of which (Acre) fell to the Mamluks in 1291, would have collapsed decades sooner than they did had Louis not come around when he did.

-Louis finally returned to France in 1254.
-Although the military portion of his Crusade had been a bust, the Mamluk takeover of Egypt–an event entirely outside his control–allowed him to escape relatively unscathed and even make some positive contributions to the Christian kingdoms in the Holy Land.
-His next Crusade, the Eighth Crusade, wouldn’t go nearly so well.
+Louis finally returned to France in 1254, having managed to salvage a bit of what was otherwise a dismally failed expedition.
+Although the military portion of his Crusade had been a bust, the Mamluk takeover of Egypt—an event entirely outside his control—allowed him to escape relatively unscathed and even make some positive contributions toward strengthening the Christian kingdoms in the Holy Land.
+His next Crusade, the one we now call the Eighth Crusade, wouldn’t go nearly so well.